Ulmus laevis 'Helena': Description

 The tree is described as having upright, uniform, growth, producing yellow leaves in autumn.
 At age 100, 'Helena' should be approximately 22 m high, with a crown diameter of about 12 m.

 Cultivation

 'Helena' is judged 'sustainable and durable in public parks', but has not been planted beyond the Netherlands (2016).
+The cultivar was planted among the line of 140 elms on the ‘s-Gravelandsevaartweg, Loosdrecht, part of Wijdemeren City Council's elm collection, assembled since 2003 by tree manager Martin Tijdgat and his colleagues.